 15. Yawning

-Lizards yawn all time.
-The yawning is a bearded dragon body language consists of blowing the beard a few times and opening up and close the moth, which may appear like hiccups.
+Bearded dragons yawn all time.
+It is a bearded dragon body language that consists of blowing the beard a few times and opening up and closing the mouth, which may appear like hiccups.

 16. Climbing